charlottelambert/charlottelambert.github.io/README.md

 Tell me if that makes sense or if I'm misunderstanding what a palette means in this context (which is sorta what I think is happening here).

 I also downloaded the style sheet so I can edit it if you want to play around with that.
 Just comment out line 19 and uncomment line 20 and you can edit the file `flat-ui.min.css` to see how it changes things.

+To change color scheme: update the variables in `css/style.css` file.